Income

 • Turns 18, or

-• Moves out of his parent's home or
+• Moves out of their parent's home or

 • Attends school less than half-time, or